Chris-Whiteley/corporate-party-organizer/README.md

 **Empty or Missing Fields:**
 - If the guest name is missing or blank, the system should reject the entry and display an error message.

-**Zero or Negative Accompanying Guests:**
+**Negative Accompanying Guests:**
-- The system should handle cases where accompanying guests are zero or negative by either rejecting or correcting the input.
+- The system should handle cases where accompanying guests is negative by either rejecting or correcting the input.

 **Case Sensitivity:**
 - The system should decide whether guest names are case-sensitive or case-insensitive to avoid duplicate entries (e.g., "John Doe" vs. "john doe").